sst/guide/_chapters/login-with-aws-cognito.md

 ### Login to AWS Cognito

 We are going to use the NPM module `amazon-cognito-identity-js` to login to Cognito.

-Install it by running the following in your project root.
+{% include code-marker.html %} Install it by running the following in your project root.

 {% highlight bash %}
-npm install amazon-cognito-identity-js --save
+$ npm install amazon-cognito-identity-js --save
 {% endhighlight %}

-And include the following in the header of our `Login` container.
+{% include code-marker.html %} And include the following in the header of our `src/containers/Login.js`.

 {% highlight javascript %}
 import {